-Basic considerations When you arrive to a venue and see the Front of House you can find different ways how subwoofers are placed.
-Sometimes you can see the subwoofers in stereo mode under left and right tops, sometimes you can see them gathered in the centre of the stage, sometimes the subs occupy a horizontal line along the stage, they can be stacked, fl own, both... and sometimes you don't know where they are because they are hidden.
+When you arrive to a venue and see the Front of House you can find different ways how subwoofers are placed.
+Sometimes you can see the subwoofers in stereo mode under left and right tops, sometimes you can see them gathered in the centre of the stage, sometimes the subs occupy a horizontal line along the stage, they can be stacked, flown, both... and sometimes you don't know where they are because they are hidden.

 The position of the subwoofers is very important because it can produces lobes of pressure and corridors of unwanted cancellations.
 And it usually coincides where the mixing desk is placed, causing the sound engineer to have a very different perception from other positions in the venue.

 This document will show you how to place the subwoofers avoiding to make common mistakes.
-You will learn to calculate the proper distance of separation between each of them and how to use two excellent techniques, the in-line confi guration and the electronic arch arrangement.
+You will learn to calculate the proper distance of separation between each of them and how to use two excellent techniques, the in-line configuration and the electronic arch arrangement.

 Are you ready?

-When positioning sub basses Before configuring any system we must bear in mind some technical factors which can be directly affected by positioning or cabinet processing.
-Take an open air space without walls (ideal situation); if we use just 1 sub-bass cabinet placed on the ground (most usual position), interaction with other elements is reduced to that which occurs with the ground refl ection, causing an increase of 6 dB.
+Before configuring any system you must bear in mind some technical factors which can be directly affected by positioning or cabinet processing.

+Take an open air space without walls (ideal situation); if you use just one sub cabinet placed on the ground (most usual position), interaction with other elements is reduced to that which occurs with the ground reflection, causing an increase of 6 dB.

-When we add elements we need to consider its position with respect to the others to avoid unwanted cancellations in places where we need more pressure.
+But when we add elements we need to consider its position with respect to the others to avoid unwanted cancellations in places where we need more pressure.